-We’ve put together a list of our favourite allergy free chocolate Easter eggs as well as some fun ways to make your own if you can’t get hold of something to suit your food allergies.
+Looking for nut free or peanut free chocolate Easter eggs?
+Maybe you need dairy free eggs because of a milk allergy?
+When you have a child or a family member with food allergies, you don’t want them to miss out on Easter eggs.
+We’ve put together a list of our favourite allergy free chocolate Easter eggs as well as some fun ways to make your own if you can’t find something suitable.

 *Disclosure: This post contains affiliate links.
 We may be paid a commission if you use these links to make a purchase.
 As an Amazon Associate we earn from qualifying purchases.

 The first time I had to try and find allergy free Easter eggs, it was so hard.
 I had to order dairy and nut free eggs months in advance from overseas just to get what we needed.
 Fortunately it is so much easier to find safe Easter treats now.
 I can often buy just what I am looking for at our local supermarket with the grocery shopping.
 However with limited stock it still pays to be organised in advance.
 And I usually do order something special online just to make sure.

 Sweet William is our go to Australian brand for allergy free chocolate.
 Their chocolates are made in a dedicated nut free facility which is important for us with peanut and tree nut allergies.
 Sweet William is also dairy free, gluten free and vegan, but does contain soy.
 However, Sweet William have announced that they are transitioning to new recipes that’s don’t use soy as an ingredient.
 So keep an eye out if you have a soy allergy.
 As well as being allergy-friendly, this chocolate is delicious!